|

 scenery car there used for the same purpose.

-of my favorites!
-My father loved these “mood shots” and here we have both
+One of my favorites!
+My father loved these “mood shots”

-parties to the PRSL merger represented in the Camden yards.
-I am 99% sure
+and here we have both parties to the PRSL merger represented in the Camden

-this photo was taken on George Washington’s birthday in February 1956 as I know
+yards.
+I am 99% sure this photo was taken on George Washington’s birthday

-it was a holiday when we both could make the trip.
-I remember it was bitterly
+in February 1956 as I know it was a holiday when we both could make the trip.
+I

-cold and windy there off the river.
-The H-9 had just been spotted on this track
+remember it was bitterly cold and windy there off the river.
+The H-9 had just

-as a dead retired loco ready for a trip to the scrapyard.
+been spotted on this track as a dead retired loco ready for a trip to the scrapyard.

-time was diesel powered.
+which by that time was diesel powered.

 Wildwood